Barra Mansa, Rio de Janeiro, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. It's important that you get the right type.
-A lot of adapters available online are simply plug changers and expect your electronics to adjust the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types C and N. Check that you choose the correct kind.
+The majority of adapters currently sold are simply plug changers and require your electronics to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most areas.

 June